DanielMartensson/Deeplearning2C/ReadMe.md

 ## What need to be working on?

 * Make so C-code generation works.
-Right now it's just a empty method.
+I have just getting header files to work.
 Have a look at TrainEvalGeneratePresenter.java file
 * Generate an application for Iphone.
 Iphone app generation works, but I haven't tested it yet because I focusing on Android at the moment.
 * Search for bugs.
 If you find any...please open an issue or a pull request.
 * Scale down dependencies inside the build.gradle file, and only use the most necessary for training the deep neural network